Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - Some of the lat/lng entries are off, but close enough for now
 - Here's what it looks like: ![Screenshot of Map Markers](https://github.com/Geosynchronous/P7-Neighborhood-Map/blob/master/DocImages/Screen%20Shot%202016-08-02%20at%209.44.47%20AM.png)

+10:58 AM
+- **feat: Style Visibility off**
+- for counttires, and admin and water labels
+- a natural world without borders
+- looks cleaner